cybergu0ck/notes/engineering/software-engineering/version-control/git/03-recording-changes.md

 The status of the repo can be checked by checking the state of the files.
 A file can be in different state in VCS.

 1. Untracked : An untracked file is a file that is not yet recognized by Git.
 It means Git is not monitoring changes to this file.
-Untracked files are typically new files that haven't been added to the staging area or committed yet.
+Untracked files are typically new files, renamed files etc that haven't been added to the staging area or committed yet.
 1. Tracked: A tracked file is a file that is recognized by git.
    1. Staged : A staged file is a modified file that has been marked for inclusion in the next commit.
 These changes are in the staging area.
    1. Modified : A modified file is a file that was previously committed but has been changed since the last commit.